barryclark/jekyll-now/_posts/2022-4-16-Get-Github-Student-Pack.md

 You will be greated with similar interface,

-all you have to do is add a secondary email ID.
+Alll you have to do is add a secondary email ID.

-However there is a **catch** ; in order to recieve the verification you will have to change the domain.
+However there is a **catch** ; in order to recieve the verification email you will have to change the domain.

 You will have to change it to something like this -